pymc-devs/pytensor/doc/library/printing.rst

 Printing graphs
 ---------------

-Pytensor provides two functions (:func:`pytensor.pp` and :func:`pytensor.printing.debugprint`) to print a graph to the terminal before or after compilation.
+PyTensor provides two functions (:func:`pytensor.pp` and :func:`pytensor.printing.debugprint`) to print a graph to the terminal before or after compilation.
 These two functions print expression graphs in different ways:
 :func:`pp` is more compact and math-like, :func:`debugprint` is more verbose.
-Pytensor also provides :func:`pytensor.printing.pydotprint` that creates a png image of the function.
+PyTensor also provides :func:`pytensor.printing.pydotprint` that creates a png image of the function.

 1) The first is :func:`pytensor.pp`.